 Accessibility Tools

-Today, I had booked an escorted tour of Kauai, which included a drive through Kauai to the Wailua River, where I will cruise down the river, stopping to see the Fern Grotto before continuing to Kilauea National Wildlife Refuge.
+Today, I went on an escorted tour of Kauai, including a drive through Kauai to the Wailua River.
+I cruised the river and stopped to see the Fern Grotto before continuing to Kilauea National Wildlife Refuge.

 Wailua River.